 What is a B2B Pricing Strategy?

-A B2B pricing strategy should be comprised of many granular strategies for gaining margin, gaining market share, and fending off competition in a manner that is aligned with customer price expectations, consistent across all commercial channels, agile enough to be updated in real time, transparent for sales team consumption, and meets a business' P&L goals.
+Building from this definition, it's imperative that each price point is aligned to customer relationships, competitive dynamics, regional differences, current costs, product value, and more.
+It should consist of many granular strategies for gaining margin, gaining market share, and fending off competition in a manner that is aligned with customer price expectations, consistent across all commercial channels, agile enough to be updated in real time, transparent for sales team consumption, and meets a business' P&L goals.

 At its core, a pricing strategy needs to consider the following: